War in the Middle East: what we know so far

 Tehran, a densely populated city of over 10 million people, has been among the primary targets.
 ReliefWeb has reported that as of 28 February, coordinated strikes across multiple Iranian cities produced immediate humanitarian consequences, with the Iranian Red Crescent recording 201 deaths and 747 injuries across 24 provinces within the first 24 hours alone.

-The UN nuclear watchdog has called for restraint, and UN estimates now put the civilian death toll at 550 since fighting began.
+The UN nuclear watchdog has called for restraint, and the UN estimates now put the civilian death toll at 550 since fighting began.
 UN Human Rights Chief Volker Türk has expressed deep alarm at the impact on civilians and civilian infrastructure — flagging not only the US-Israeli strikes on Iran, but also Iran’s retaliatory attacks on states across the region and Hezbollah’s subsequent entry into the conflict.

 What comes next?

-With no ceasefire in sight, conflicting justifications from the US government, and a conflict already spreading across multiple countries, the risk of further escalation is very real.
+With no ceasefire in sight, conflicting justifications from the US government, and a conflict already spreading across multiple countries, the risk of further escalation is concerning.
 For UK civil society, this moment demands urgent engagement: with the FCDO on the UK’s diplomatic posture and humanitarian obligations; with UN mechanisms on civilian protection and access; and with the public on the human cost of what is unfolding.

-Bond will continue to monitor developments, coordinate member responses, and facilitate engagement with government as the situation evolves.
+Bond will continue to monitor developments, coordinate member responses, and facilitate engagement with the government as the situation evolves.
 If your organisation is responding to this crisis or has updates to share, please get in touch.